Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-Graduates know how green and blue infrastructure can be used in planning as necessary measures to improve the urban climate.
+Alumni know how green and blue infrastructure can be used in planning as necessary measures to improve the urban climate.
 They have knowledge of various factors influencing the city and can identify problems arising from urban environmental influences and can accordingly call in experts to develop improvement measures.

 Superior module: